 Kirito has an unfortunate run-in with the top ranked swordsman in the academy’s graduating class, and this leads to him challenging Kirito to a fight with real swords.
 Kirito accepts, and this is where the episode ends.

 Right now, it seems that the two sides of the story (the story taking place in the game world and the story taking place in the real world) aren’t going to be told in the same episode outside of the first one.
 To be honest, I don’t know how I feel about this.
-One of the one hand, focusing on one side or the other for a few episodes means less jumping around and less to keep track of in an episode.
+On the one hand, focusing on one side or the other for a few episodes means less jumping around and less to keep track of in an episode.
 However, by not intercutting the story in an episode, I find myself having this feeling of wondering what’s going on in the other world going on in the back of my head.
 I guess as long as the viewer ultimately learns all the important information, it doesn’t entirely matter how the story is told.
-But I’m still a little disappointed that there was a two year timeskip, and it appears there were events with action that couple be important in the story that was skipped.
+But I’m still a little disappointed that there was a two-year timeskip, and it appears there were events with action that couple be important in the story that was skipped.

-But the setup for the duel between Kirito and the top-ranked swordsman at the academy was well done, and hopefully there will be plenty of action on the next episode to help make up for the fact that this episode felt like it was more about exposition and providing information than it was on providing any action or any real progression for the story.
+But the setup for the duel between Kirito and the top-ranked swordsman at the academy was well done, and hopefully there will be plenty of action in the next episode to help make up for the fact that this episode felt like it was more about exposition and providing information than it was on providing any action or any real progression for the story.